Urban design: The urban design education

-In the United Kingdom, Master's programmes in Urban Design at Cardiff University or London South Bank University and City Design at the Royal College of Art or Queen's University Belfast are offered.
+In the United Kingdom, Master's programmes in Urban Design at University of Manchester or University of Sheffield and Cardiff University or London South Bank University and City Design at the Royal College of Art or Queen's University Belfast are offered.

 Issues

 The field of urban design holds enormous potential for helping us address today's biggest challenges: an expanding population, mass urbanization, rising inequality, and climate change.
 In its practice as well as its theories, urban design attempts to tackle these pressing issues.
 As climate change progresses, urban design can mitigate the results of flooding, temperature changes, and increasingly detrimental storm impacts through a mindset of sustainability and resilience.
 In doing so, the urban design discipline attempts to create environments that are constructed with longevity in mind, such as zero-carbon cities.
 Cities today must be designed to minimize resource consumption, waste generation, and pollution while also withstanding the unprecedented impacts of climate change.
 To be truly resilient, our cities need to be able to not just bounce back from a catastrophic climate event but to bounce forward to an improved state.

 Another issue in this field is that it is often assumed that there are no mothers of planning and urban design.
 However, this is not the case, many women have made proactive contributions to the field, including the work of Mary Kingsbury Simkhovitch, Florence Kelley, and Lillian Wald, to name a few of whom were prominent leaders in the City Social movement.
 The City Social was a movement that steamed between the commonly known City Practical and City Beautiful movements.
-It was a movement that’s main concerns lay with the economic and social equalities regarding urban issues.
+It was a movement mainly concerning lay with the economic and social equalities regarding urban issues.

 Justice is and will always be a key issue in urban design.
 As previously mentioned, past urban strategies have caused injustices within communities incapable of being remedied via simple means.
 As urban designers tackle the issue of justice, they often are required to look at the injustices of the past and must be careful not to overlook the nuances of race, place, and socioeconomic status in their design efforts.
 This includes ensuring reasonable access to basic services, transportation, and fighting against gentrification and the commodification of space for economic gain.
 Organizations such as the Divided Cities Initiatives at Washington University in St. Louis and the Just City Lab at Harvard work on promoting justice in urban design.